CaueBertolino/machine-learning-btcusd-5min-candle/README.md

 I have also written and scheduled another query to use the PaLM 2 (Bison) model to answer the following questions (using the real results and forecasted tables as data sources):
 - What is the best option to buy or sell bitcoin?
 - What is the accuracy of the model?
-- What is the acurracy of the model to predict trends?
+- What is the accuracy of the model to predict trends?

 I then created a simple <a href= "https://lookerstudio.google.com/u/0/navigation/reporting" target="_blank">Looker Studio</a> dashboard to include the results for the prediction and the analysis for the Language Model.
 The results can be found on this <a href="https://datastudio.google.com/reporting/137eeb38-e1ca-4a93-91b4-22a888ef4b14/page/p_dfyxv1z8nc" target="_blank">Dashboard</a>.